Jonzalez/rev/manuscript.md

 These six peptides are human α-defensins, whose typical structure consists of 29-35 amino acids [14].
 (Table1) demonstrates the difference in structure between α- and b-defensins.

 α-defensins are synthesized as inactive prepro-α-defensins whose maturation requires the cleavage of a signal peptide to produce pro-α-defensins.
-Then, the NH2-terminal neutralizing pro fragment is cleaved by cellular proteases [@pmid:111296441; 1339298; 8601627].
+Then, the NH2-terminal neutralizing pro fragment is cleaved by cellular proteases [ @pmid:111296441 ; 1339298 ; 8601627].
 Mature HNP-1, HNP-2 and HNP-3 appear to have similar bioactivities.

 Mature HNP-1 3 are 3 kDa peptides comprising 6 characteristic, highly conserved cysteine residues and 3 intra-molecular disulfide bonds.
 HNP-2 is the smallest human defensin (29 amino-acids) and differs from HNP1 and HNP3 by the absence of only one, N-terminal amino-acid residue in HNP-1 is alanine and aspartate in HNP3 @pmid:19186224

-β-defensins
+### β-defensins

+b-defensins are phylogenetically older and new family members continue to be identified, with approximately 40 potential coding regions on the human genome @pmid:16710608 .
+A computational search strategy identified 28 new human β-defensin genes in five syntenic chromosomal regions.
+At least 26 of the predicted genes were found to be transcribed. @pmid: 23060878. hBD-1 was the first b-defensin discovered @pmid:17060476.
+Although hBD-1 expression is primarily restricted to epithelium, it has been detected in peripheral blood @pmid:12492457 and was originally isolated from plasma filtrates of patients with end stage renal disease [@pmid:17060476; @pmid:22102811]

+Actualy the platelets express and release hBD-1 protein in response to S. aureus-derived toxins.
+Platelets have also recently been shown to express and release hBD-3 protein. @pmid:22102811

+ β-defensins were traditionally viewed as exclusively antimicrobial molecules, as their induction in response to diverse bacterial, viral, parasitic and fungal infections was widely reported [@pmid:15557657 ; @pmid:19889461]. β-defensins are preferentially attracted to the negatively charged outer membranes of bacteria, with reported efficacy against bacteria, fungi and enveloped viruses (21). @pmid:30761155.

+Mechanism of Action

 ## References {.page_break_before}